-Island Peak Climbing is the most appreciated package combined with the Everest Base Camp trek for lifetime experiences.
+Island Peak Climbing is the most appreciated trekking package combined with the Everest Base Camp trek for lifetime experiences.
 Island Peak in Khumbu rises prominently out of the Imja Lakes just like a real island surrounded by clouds.
 You will get the best of both trekking and climbing in Nepal.
 This all-time popular package fits first-time climbers and a refresher for veteran climbers.
 Island Peak (6,189 m) is one of the trekking peak of the Everest region climbed by thousands for adventure every year.

 The Nepal trekking trip rewards you with an aerial view of the snow-capped peaks, alluring landscapes, and high-placed Sherpa villages.
 You can do Island Peak climbing without Everest Base Camp trek as well.
 The itinerary depends on whether you add the base camp to the package or not.
 While walking through the dense rhododendron, pine, and oak forests of Sagarmatha National Park, you come to witness many flora and fauna.